miyagis-forests/farmacy-food-kata/README.md

-This is the github repo for the solution created by team Miyagi's Little Forests for the 2020 O'Reilly Architectural Kata.
+This is the GitHub repo for the solution created by team Miyagi's Little Forests for the 2020 O'Reilly Architectural Kata.
 It contains a proposed architecture for [Farmacy Food](https://www.farmacyfood.com/).

 Team contact: [miyagisforests@gmail.com](mailto:miyagisforests@gmail.com)